Skip to content

 December 26, 1997, Kentucky Derby winner Silver Charm finished 2nd in Santa Anita’s GI $200,000 Malibu Stakes against eight other three-year-olds.

-December 26, 2001, Hawesville native Benjamin E. DeJarnette, passed away.
-Not only did he live in three centuries, but records show he was Kentucky’s last remaining son of a Confederate soldier.
+December 26, 2001, Hawesville native Benjamin E. DeJarnette passed away.
+Not only did he live during three centuries, but records show he was Kentucky’s last remaining son of a Confederate soldier.
 His father was 26 when the Civil War ended and 56 when he fathered Benjamin.

 December 26, 2006, Gerald Rudolph Ford died at his home in Rancho Mirage, California, at 93.
 The 38th president took office in 1974 during some of America’s darkest days after President R. Nixon resigned.